Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT: Experiments

 \subsection{Sensitivity Analyses}

-In this part, we study the performance of the proposed method under various factors: the balanced weight of the discrimination loss function $\lambda$, the backbone of the model, and the number of participating clients $K$.
+Here, we study the robustness of the proposed method under various factors: the balanced weight of the discrimination loss function $\lambda$, the backbone of the model, and the number of participating clients $K$.

 Firstly, we explore the impact of varying $\lambda$ on the testing performance.
-Throughout all experiments, $\lambda$ is tuned by selecting the best-performing value from a limited candidate set \{0.01, 0.1, 1\} for both our method and a competitive baseline, Ditto, which also employs a $\lambda$ to achieve a balance between two loss functions.
+Throughout all experiments, $\lambda$ is tuned by selecting the best-performing value from a candidate set $\{0.01, 0.1, 1\}$ for both our method and a competitive baseline, Ditto, which also employs a $\lambda$ to achieve a balance between two loss functions.
 As shown in Fig. 8, the results reveal that AFedCL consistently outperforms Ditto in testing accuracy and exhibits smaller fluctuation across different $\lambda$ values, demonstrating its stability and superiority.

 The impact of changing the model's backbone from MobileNet to ResNet-18 and ResNet-50 is also explored.
 Results in Fig. 9(a) reveal that AFedCL exceeds other methods with each backbone, highlighting its robustness to backbone variations.
 Finally, we vary the number of clients while maintaining a constant total of 50 training samples, distributed as 50 samples for 2, 5, and 10 clients, respectively.
 As indicated in Fig. 9(b), AFedCL shows superior performance across varying client numbers, proving its robustness to changes in client participation.
 Overall, these analyses underline the proposed method's adaptability and reliability under diverse conditions.